APEX GOLD WILDLIFE SAFARIS

 Mounting trophies in South Africa is definitely more cost effective than doing a dip and pack, paying for these services, and then paying shipping.

-Mounting should take approximately 12 months and dip and pack 6 months.
+Mounting should take approximately 12 months.

 Climate in South Africa